IcyTv/Twitter-Bot-News-substitude/README.md

 # Twitter-Bot-News-substitude
 This is a twitter bot that makes news reading more fun.
-Feel free to contribute, especally in the dct file.
+Feel free to contribute, especially in the dct file.

 <h2>Requirements</h2>